Skip to content

 Ordering MVE provisions the instance and assigns IP addresses from the Megaport SDN.
 The MVE provisioning takes only a few minutes to complete.
 The provisioning process spins up a Versa FlexVNF.

-After creating the MVE, you can view it in the Megaport Portal.
+After creating the MVE, you can view it in the Megaport Portal on the Services page.
+You can also view the public IP addresses assigned.

-The Transit VXC icon differs from a standard VXC icon in the Megaport Portal, as shown in the image.
+The Megaport Internet icon differs from a standard VXC icon in the Megaport Portal, as shown in the image.

-For details on the Services page, see Understanding the Services Page.
+For more information on the Services page, see Understanding the Services Page.

 To view the public IP addresses assigned to the MVE

-1. Click the gear icon Gear icon next to the Transit VXC.
+1. Click the gear icon Gear icon next to the Megaport Internet connection.

-The Connection Details screen appears.
-From here, you can modify any of the Transit VXC details.
+The Connection Configuration screen appears.
+From here, you can modify any of the Megaport Internet connection details.

 These are the public IP addresses assigned to the MVE.
 Make a note of these addresses for use later.